Is It Okay to Paint the Walls in Winter?

 • Dulux’s Diamond Exterior line

 Remember, you should not choose standard paints if you are painting in winter as they are not designed to cure at low temperatures.
+Also, avoid using any previous water-based paints.
+These may have gone through several freeze-thaw cycles and are not in their best usable form.

+To spot an appealing paint color, many people will look in magazines or photo galleries on sites like Pinterest.
 However, it is not just the color itself but the setting, lighting, and other factors unique to your home that go into the selection process.

-One quick way to choose a good color is to obtain color chips and hold them up against the surfaces such as the walls and floor.
+One quick way to choose a good color is to obtain color chips and hold them up against surfaces such as walls and floors.
+If the chips are not large enough, paint a large piece of cardboard and place them against the walls or floor.
+This will help you better visualize how the color will look in your home.

 A color consultant may be needed if you are still stuck finding the right color.
 After all, you want to get it right before you start painting.

-Step 4 – Start Painting the Surfaces
+Step 3 – Start Painting the Surfaces

 You’ve prepped the surfaces, removed all items you do not want to be painted, and chosen the perfect color.
+Now it’s time to paint.
+Here are a few tips to get you started in the right direction.

-Start with the ceiling, then move to the walls.
+• Start with the ceiling, then move to the walls.

-Then paint the trim, doors, and windows before moving to the skirting or baseboards.
+• Then paint the trim, doors, and windows before moving to the skirting or baseboards.

-Remember that paint drips downward, so when you start with the ceiling, and it drips to the walls, that is okay because you are painting them next.
+• Remember that paint drips downward.
+So when you start with the ceiling, and it drips to the walls, that is okay because you are painting them next.

-Roller for Large Surfaces, Brush for Trim:
+TIP: Roller for Large Surfaces, Brush for Trim

+Rollers make painting the ceiling and walls go much faster.
 They can apply an even coat of paint across a large area.

+Brushes (made with nylon, polyester, or Chinex bristles) are best for trims, edges, and corners that need more precision.
 You can start with the brush on these areas, then use the rollers to avoid having a “framed” appearance to your paint job.

+When using the roller, do not go straight up and down.
+Instead, create a “W” shape to get even coverage without creating any lines.
 Any wet edges created should be overlapped to avoid having different thicknesses of paint on the walls.

-Step 5 – Allow Sufficient Drying Time
+Step 4 – Allow Sufficient Drying Time

 Since paint may take a bit longer to dry during winter, you should allow enough time to let your project dry completely.